ranaya/laravel4.2-enviroment/README.md

 ```bash
 composer install
 ```
-## Ready the server, you can access through port 8000
+## Ready the server, you can access through port 80 or modify to worked in port 8000

 ### Note
 #### There may be problems with folder permissions on unix, you must give permissions to /vendor, /app/storage